 The outlook for continued low and stable interest rates is positive for CIBC's retail and wealth management businesses.
-As a result, continuing volume growth in both lending and deposits is expected.
-The outlook for CIBC's wholesale business continues to be promising for the remainder of the year, although Canadian new equity issues are not projected to be at the same levels as in the first quarter.
+As a result, we expect continuing volume growth in both lending and deposits.
+The outlook for our wholesale business continues to be promising for the remainder of the year, although Canadian new equity issues are not projected to be at the same levels as in the first quarter.

-"At CIBC, our vision is to be recognized as the leader in client relationships," said John S. Hunkin, Chief Executive Officer.
-"To achieve this, we remain firmly focused on what we have been doing: investing in our client-facing activities while improving productivity, growing our core businesses and maintaining a prudent risk profile."
+At CIBC, our vision is to be recognized as the leader in client relationships.
+To achieve this, we remain firmly focused on what we have been doing: investing in our client-facing activities while improving productivity, growing our core businesses and maintaining a prudent risk profile.